 - Close all windows

-- Do not use kitchen vents or bathrooms vents
+- Do not use kitchen or bathroom vents

 - Set thermostats so air conditioners, furnaces and hot water heaters will not come on